doubleirish/OSCON_2015/README.md

 ### Evolution of information security threats - Jarret Raim (Rackspace) and Laurens Van Houtven (Rackspace)

 The landscape of information security has changed significantly over the last few years.
 Increasing amounts of economic value are directly linked to computer infrastructure, making that infrastructure increasingly interesting as a target for malicious actors, both state and private.
 In this talk, we'll explore this evolving problem space, and how Rackspace is helping solve problems in this space.
+> Conor - A high level overview of how attacks and especially Advanced-Persistent-Threats have evolved and specialized.
+The average breach is $5 million.
+Rackspace provides a security-as-a-service offer for smaller businesses that can't afford a dedicated securtiy team. [similar video at rackspace](http://solve.rackspace.com/videos/new-york-city-2016/the-evolution-of-information-security-threats/)

   * 00:45:08 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)